Stefano-Lecchi/zig-tcp-echo-server/README.md

 Should work on all posix-like systems, but developed and tested only on linux.

 Zig is surely poorly written, I am in the process of learning it.

+Thanks tsoding for the awesome recreational programming sessions :)